carrot ad

 It's important to remember that all of these little problems, questions, and bumps in the road are 100% normal.
 Every business has them.

-For some of the more experienced land investors, I think it's easy to forget about the MOUNTAIN of challenges they initially faced.
+For some of the more experienced land investors, it's easy to forget about the mountain of challenges they initially faced.

-It's easy for them to over-simplify the process when explaining it to others because they're so far removed from what it was like when they were just starting.
+It's easy for them to over-simplify the process when explaining it to others because they're so far removed from what it was like when they were getting started.

 benefits-of-conceptual-thinking-l-2yceez

-Seasoned pros tend to forget the fear and uncertainty of not knowing what they were doing.
+Seasoned pros tend to forget the fear and uncertainty of not knowing what they are doing.

 To some extent, I think it's true in any profession that the more “pro” a person gets, the more disconnected they can become from just how many difficulties there are for beginners.